rahkooy/Neural-Network-Abalone/README.md

   are very close

 **Model 4**:
-  - with more layers that Model 3, however, dense layers  have different and decreasing depth; it contains  dropout and normalisation layers but not the same order as Model 3
+  - with more layers than Model 3, however, dense layers  have different and decreasing depth; it contains  dropout and normalisation layers but not in the same order as Model 3
   - minimum validation Mean Squared Logarithmic Error (msle): 0.0591
   - loss and  msle, as well as validation loss and validation msle are very close